QingliangLi/d3workshop/README.md

 </body>
 </html>
 ```
+This is what you would see if you right-click *View page source <kbd>Ctrl+U</kbd>*.
+Note that this is different than what you would see if you inspected the Elements tab in Chrome using your browser.

+### Graph setup
-Now, we will start working with our JavaScript file `sortable.js` and create the function `createChart`.
+Now, let's move onto our JavaScript file `sortable.js` and create the function `createChart` that we're going to call.
 We need to first set up our graph.
-We start by specifying the dimension and margins of our graph.
-The standard D3 convention for setting up margins can be found at: https://bl.ocks.org/mbostock/3019563
+We start by specifying the dimensions and margins of our graph.
+The standard D3 convention for setting up margins can be found at https://bl.ocks.org/mbostock/3019563

 Let us follow along with our code.